L1nkZ/Bourgeon/README.md

 $ git clone https://github.com/L1nkZ/Bourgeon --recurse-submodules
 $ cd Bourgeon
 $ mkdir build && cd build
-# You may need to do "cmake .. -A Win32", if you're using Visual Studio 2019
+# You need to do "cmake .. -A Win32", if you're using Visual Studio 2019
+# You may also need to use -DPYTHON_EXECUTABLE:FILEPATH="C:\Path\To\python.exe"
+# if you have several version of Python installed (32 and 64 bit for example).
 $ cmake ..
 $ cmake --build . --config MinSizeRel
 ```